lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 At the beginning of the fragmentation of a new SCHC Packet, the fragment sender MUST select a Rule ID and DTag value pair for this SCHC Packet and it MUST initialize the W bit to 0.
 The SCHC Packet is fragmented into pieces that will be carried by SCHC Fragment messages, which are grouped in windows.
 The SCHC Fragment that comes first in a window, in fragmentation order, MUST have an FCN value of MAX_WIND_FCN.
-Within a window, each successive SCHC Fragment MUST bear an FCN field decremented by 1 (unsigned integer) compared to the fragment preceeding it in fragmentation order, except for the last SCHC Fragment of the SCHC Packet.
+Within a window, each successive SCHC Fragment MUST bear an FCN field decremented by 1 (unsigned integer) compared to the fragment preceding it in fragmentation order, except for the last SCHC Fragment of the SCHC Packet.
-Except for the last window, a window MUST be composed of exactly one SCHC Fragment with each possible value of FCN between MAX_WIND_FCN and 0.
+Except for the last window, a window MUST be composed of exactly one SCHC Fragment bearing each possible value of FCN between MAX_WIND_FCN and 0.
 In the last window, the last SCHC Fragment in fragmentation order MUST have the FCN value of All-1 and MUST use the format described in {{LastFrag}}.
 The other SCHC Fragments MUST use the format described in {{NotLastFrag}}.

 The fragment sender MUST start by processing the window that is first in fragmentation order.
 With this window, it MUST enter a **first state** in which it MUST transmit all the SCHC Fragments composing the window.
-The SCHC Fragment that bears the FCN value of All-0 or All-1 MUST be sent last in that serie.
+The SCHC Fragment that bears the FCN value of All-0 or All-1 MUST be sent last in that series.

 Then, the fragment sender MUST initialize an Attempts counter to 0 for that Rule ID and DTag value pair and it MUST enter a **second state** where it MUST start a Retransmission Timer for that Rule ID and DTag value pair